nexus-devs/docker/README.md

 With Docker installed, we can now build the required docker images and deploy them to [docker swarm](https://docs.docker.com/engine/swarm/key-concepts/)

-### Deploy for production
->`bash deploy.sh`

-Sets up the swarm, builds images and deploys them to the swarm.
-The application will listen on :80/:443 to \*.nexus-stats.com requests.

 ### Deploy for development
 >`bash deploy.sh --dev /c/path/to/nexus-stats/repo`